JMAConsulting/biz.jmaconsulting.grantapplications/README.md

 Grant Application Pages Extension
 =================================

-This extension to CiviCRM allows members of the public to apply for Grants.
+This extension to CiviCRM allows members of the public to apply for Grants, either themselves or as individuals on behalf of organizations.
+Applications can be saved in draft form repeatedly before being submitted days or weeks later, which helps with complex submissions.

 Administrators can create and administer Grant Application Pages in a manner similar to Contribution Pages.
 Custom Profiles for Grants and Contacts, including core and custom fields defined for grants and contacts, can be added to Grant Application Pages.

-The 4.4 release of Grant Application Pages Extension (previously known as Grant Profiles Extension) adds support for:
-* An individual applying for a grant on behalf of an organization.
-* Short codes for WordPress.
-* Saving a draft grant application until it is ready to be submitted.
+Shortcode support is provided for adding these pages to WordPress posts.

 Installation
 ------------